SRG/eROSITA-SDSS view on the relation between X-ray and UV emission for quasars: Results

 where $k$ is the number of estimated parameters in a given model and $\mathcal{L}_{\rm max}$ is the maximum likelihood value, as defined in equation~(\ref{eq:likelihood}).
 Thus, here we use the standard maximum likelihood estimation method instead of the Bayesian approach.
 The $\s{intX}=0$ model provides a significantly worse description of the data compared to the baseline model (see Table~\ref{tab:AICtable}).
 The $\s{intUV}=0$ model is as good as the baseline model in terms of the AIC.

-Our derived value for intrinsic dispersion $\Sigintx=0.066\pm 0.005$ corresponds to a standard deviation of $\sim 0.25$\,dex.
+Our derived value for intrinsic dispersion $\Sigintx=0.063\pm 0.005$ corresponds to a standard deviation of $\sim 0.25$\,dex.
 This is somewhat larger than $\sim 0.2$\,dex estimated by some previous authors \citep{lusso2016tight,chiaraluce2018,bisogni2021chandra, dainotti2022}.
-The main reason for this difference is likely the following: $\Sigintx$ in our model is defined as the {\it true} dispersion of the two-dimensional luminosity function [$\s{X}^2$ from equation~(\ref{eq:fi}) minus the contribution of variability and measurement uncertainties], rather than as the {\it observed} dispersion (minus the contribution of variability and measurement uncertainties) of a given sample as in the previous studies.
+The main reason for this difference is likely the following: $\Sigintx$ in our model is defined as the {\it true} dispersion of the two-dimensional luminosity function [$\s{X}^2$ from equation~(\ref{eq:fi}) minus the contribution of variability and measurement uncertainties], rather than as the {\it observed} dispersion (dispersion relative to a simple regression line based on the observed data points minus the contribution of variability and measurement uncertainties) of a given sample as in the previous studies.
 As a result, our $\Sigintx$ is expected to be larger because part of the intrinsic distribution of objects is cut off by flux selection in our and other quasar samples.
 Note that the {\it observed} total dispersion along the X-ray axis, $\sigma^2_{\rm obsX}$, minus the mean $\Sigvarx$ and mean $\Sigmx$ for the \srg/eROSITA-SDSS quasar sample is equal to $0.045$ (equivalent to a standard deviation of $\sim 0.2$\,dex), similar to the previous studies based on other quasar samples.
 Another, perhaps less important, reason for the difference may be related to our sample containing a larger fraction of rare high-luminosity quasars for a given redshift (due to the larger sky coverage by \srg/eROSITA) or exclusion of quasars with inferred significant intrinsic absorption from the previous analyses mentioned above (unlike in our study).